-1) The regulation clarifies that DWR's expected range of values of A&E contracts can be made public.
-While existing regulations prevent (and will continue to prevent) DWR from sharing its specific, single estimate for a project or service out for solicitation, it
+1) The regulation clarifies that DWR's expected value of A&E contracts (presented as a range of values) can be made public.
+While existing regulations prevent (and will continue to prevent) DWR from sharing its specific, single estimate for a project or service out for solicitation, it does not strictly prohibit presenting an estimated range of values.
+DWR has previously and will continue to share an estimated range of contract values via its 'Look Ahead